Turkmenistan, Kazakhstan, and Uzbekistan

 Day 11: Tashkent

-This day marks the end of our beautiful Central Asia experience.
-After breakfast, you will be transferred to the airport for your flight back home.
+After breakfast, transfer to the airport for your flight home.

 Important Notes to Remember*